Keyboard shortcuts

 Environment Processing Unit (EPU)

-The Environment Processing Unit (EPU) is ZX’s instruction-based procedural environment system.
-You provide a packed 128-byte configuration (8 × 128-bit instructions) and use epu_set(config_ptr) + draw_epu() to:
+The Environment Processing Unit (EPU) is ZX’s environment system.
+You can drive it from a packed 128-byte procedural configuration (8 x 128-bit instructions) or from six imported cube-face textures, then use the immediate-mode EPU API to:

 • Render the environment background